No new Covid cases again today

 Health Minister Chris Hipkins and Director-General of Health Dr Ashley Bloomfield provided latest details on New Zealand's Covid-19 cases this afternoon.

-Bloomfield said five cases had recovered, so there were now 22 active cases and none needed hospital treatment.l.
+Bloomfield said five cases had recovered, so there were now 22 active cases.
+None were in hospital.

 There were 2419 tests conducted yesterday, just under 2000 of them in the community.